If someone tries to make you do what they think is good— do you like that? Most people answer "no": we value the freedom to choose.

 A: Matthew’s academic background in philosophy and learning theory were indispensable for creating the 8 Questions Process, which rests upon a detailed and rigorously fleshed-out philosophy.

-Matthew also grew up with an autism-spectrum condition.
+Matthew also grew up with a neurological impairment.
 He knows the challenges that many people with autism-spectrum conditions face from the inside out.
 He knows that techniques that work well for "neurotypical" people often don’t work so well for people with autism-spectrum conditions.

 Matthew wanted a system for himself that would work 100% of the time.
 He knew it would benefit his clients with autism-spectrum conditions, too.
 Matthew's tireless pursuit of this goal, coupled with his unique approach and parents' feedback, produced the system he uses and teaches today.
 The 8 Questions are the core of that system.

 How Do I Get Started?

 Eventually, you and others will be able to get started with the 8 Questions by visiting a local 8 Questions group, just as new moms worldwide can now visit a local La Leche League group, or people who realize they need help with alcoholism can attend an Alcoholics Anonymous group.
 At least, that's our hope, which becomes possible for more people as more groups are formed for mutual support, more materials are published for group study and exploration, and more 8 Questions Coaches become certified to assist one-on-one (online or in person), when someone needs extra help.